Data Privacy Statement

-This website uses the Google Tag Manager, which is a solution that allows marketers to manage website tags from a single interface.
-The tool itself does not collect any personal data, it merely triggers other tags which in turn may collect such data.
-The Google Tag Manager does not access this data.
-If cookies have been deactivated by the user, this remains the case for all tracking tags implemented with the Google Tag Manager.
+This website uses the tag manager of PIWIK PRO.
+PIWIK PRO's Tag Manager is a solution that allows marketers to manage website tags from one interface.
+The tool itself does not collect any personal data, it only triggers other tags, which in turn may collect such data.
+The tag manager of PIWIK PRO does not access this data.
+If cookies have been disabled by the user, this will remain in place for all tracking tags implemented with PIWIK PRO's Tag Manager.

 Processes requiring consent to a specific purpose of processing are legally based on Art.
 6.1 a of the GDPR.
 If the processing is necessary for the performance of a contract to which the data subject is party, as may be required for processing of deliveries or the provision of other services or consideration, then the processing is based on Art.
 6.1 (b) of the GDPR.
 The same applies for steps at the request of the data subject prior to entering into a contract, such as inquiries about or products or services.
 If our company is under a legal obligation that requires the processing of personal data, e.g. the fulfilment of its tax obligations, then the processing is based on Art.
 6.1 (c) of the GDPR.
 In rare cases, the processing of personal data may become necessary to protect vital interests of the data subject or another natural person.
 This might be the case, for example, if a visitor were injured at our facilities, necessitating the disclosure of his or her name, age, health insurance information, or other vital information to a doctor, hospital, or other third party.
 In this case, the processing would be based on Art.
 6.1 (d) of the GDPR.
 Finally, processing may be based on Art.
 6.1 (f) of the GDPR.
 This is the legal basis for processes not covered by any of the above items, if the processing is required to safeguard legitimate interests of our company or a third party and if there are no overriding interests or basic rights and freedoms of the data subject.
 We are permitted such processing because it is explicitly mentioned by the European legislative.
 The legislative has stated in this regard that a legitimate interest should be assumed if the data subject is a customer of the controller (GDPR, “Whereas” no. (47), 2nd sentence).